 This is the proposed title of the book.
 It may change by the time the final book is ready to be published but the theme of the book will be the same.
 It will be about symptoms and diagnosis in real patients.

 Overview: Symptoms and Diagnosis

-I have been practicing Internal Medicine for the last eight years.
+I have been practicing Internal Medicine for the last ten years.
 Everyday I admit patients to the hospital with different symptoms.
 Although the symptoms can be categorized into different classes and different medical terms can be assigned to them, I know that every patient experiences these symptoms differently.
 Even when two patients get the exact same diagnosis, they do not have the exact same symptoms.
 More importantly, two patients with exact same set of symptoms can have completely different diagnosis based on the unique circumstances of the patient.

 Despite the individual variation in the symptoms of any particular disease, the most common question that people ask me is: “What are the symptoms of this particular disease?”
 Well, I could simply give them a short list of symptoms that are considered the typical symptoms of the disease but that would not be very useful.